Free 2025-2026 Tax Checklist download your copy

 How does Flychain support home-based care agencies?

-Flychain provides healthcare-specific accounting, financial reporting, cash flow visibility, and CFO-level analytics that help agencies understand and improve the financial performance of their operations.
+Flychain provides healthcare-specific accounting, financial reporting, cash flow visibility, and CFO-level analytics.
+This helps agencies understand and improve the financial performance of their operations.

 Why is financial intelligence critical for growing care agencies?